luoshuaiqing/JoinMe/README.md

 ## About the website ##
-Please use the following ways to test my project:
+Two ways to explore my project:<br/>
 1 .
 Login
   * Please use the following accounts as *employers* to use post job functionality
     * . amazon@google.com